bring/developer-site/hugo/README.md

-## This is a WIP readme for the upcoming Hugo version
-Don’t work on API-files inside the hugo folder.
-They are temporary and for testing purposes.
-They will be overwritten when it’s time to switch over.
-The build and deploy scripts do not include/work for Hugo yet.

 # developer.bring.com

-Our developer site uses Node, [Hugo](https://gohugo.io/) and [RAML 1.0](https://raml.org/).
-Hugo is a static site generator, and RAML is a a YAML-based modeling language for APIs.
+The Bring Developer site uses [Hugo](https://gohugo.io/) and [RAML 1.0](https://raml.org/).
+Hugo is the world’s fastest static site generator*, and RAML is a a YAML-based modeling language for APIs.
 We use CSS with some light post processing.

-We use Disqus for comments.
-Disabled by default, it can be activated in the api section using "comments: true".
+_* The entire dev site normally generates in between one to three seconds.
+In a typical run, ~0.005 ms is the raml to json conversion (37 000 lines), ~250 ms is Hugo generating the site (105 pages, 400 files) and ~1000 ms is the CSS processing._

+## Revamped dev site 2021
+The site is being improved throughout 2021, the first step was to get rid of Ruby and Jekyll in favour of Hugo, Node and Webpack.
+We currently operate with generated parts of the old CSS mixed with some new, temporary, code.

 ## Adding a new API
 Make a new folder in `content/api`, the folder name will be the url slug.